COMOKIT/COMOKIT-Website/docs/docs/officialExtensions/Albatross.md

 # COMOKIT Albatross (C-Albatross)

-COMOKIT Albatross is a dedicated version of COMOKIT to simulate the spread of SARS-CoV-2 at the scall of the Netherland with the support for Albatross pre-generated mobility agenda.
-The daily activities are modeled at the minute wide step, changing default COMOKIT behavior at the one hour temporal scall.
-Epidemiological dynamic have been modified as well to account for the larger atomic spatial unit, which is buildings block rather than building.
-The upscall spatial resolution makes it possible to simulate wider region, and fits the required spatial distribution of activities as modeled using Albatross agenda generator.
+COMOKIT-Albatross is a dedicated custom adaptation  of COMOKIT.
+It  simulates the spread of SARS-CoV-2 at the scale of the Netherlands.
+The activity diary for COMOKIT comes from the pre-generated mobility agenda in Albatross.
+The daily activities in Albatross are modelled at the precision of a minute, while the default COMOKIT behavior is modelled at the precision of one hour.
+The atomic spatial unit of this extension is at a Dutch 6-digit Postal Block level compared to the building level in COMOKIT.
+Epidemiological dynamics for COMOKIT-Albatross has also been modified to take into account  this larger atomic spatial unit.
+The larger spatial resolution makes it possible to simulate a wider region, and fits the required spatial distribution of activities as modelled in Albatross agenda generator.

 # C-Albatross : extends activity behavior in COMOKIT